 Undergraduate students gain experience as teaching assistants.
 They assist the instructor with the teaching and learning experience, assist students with learning course concepts, and mentor students on how to succeed in an undergraduate course.
-Responsibilities vary by section and instructor.
-A maximum of 6 credit hours of SRE 495, and 3 credit hours relating to any single assisted course, may apply toward graduation requirements.
-Fall and Spring.
-Prerequisite: Prior completion of course to be assisted with grade of B or better.
-Professor consent is required to register for this course.
+Responsibilities vary by section and

 SRE 496 Special Topics/Sust Energy Mgt (1-3)